-- · Crypto Officer - · Network User
+- · Crypto Officer - Network User

 The Crypto Officer role is initially assigned to the default 'admin' operator account.
 The Crypto Officer role has read-write access to all of the Module's administrative services.
-The initial Crypto Officer can create additional operator accounts.
-These additional accounts are assigned the Crypto Officer role and can be assigned a range of read/write or read only access permissions including the ability to create operator accounts.
+The initial Crypto Officer can create additional Crypto Officer operator accounts by giving the account super user access permissions.

-The Module also provides a Network User role.
-Network Users have read/write access to a restricted set of the Module's administrative services.
-Network User accounts are created by Crypto Officers with the necessary permissions.
+The Module provides a Network User role.
+Network users have read/write access to a restricted set of the Module's administrative services.
+Network User accounts are created by Crypto Officers and do not have super user access permissions.